raquelpanapalen/nlp_narrative_classification/README.md

 ## Data Preprocessing

-Scripts `preprocessing.py`, `preprocessing_bg.py` etc  prepares data for further analysis or modeling by applying transformations such as text normalization, tokenization, and filtering irrelevant information.
+Scripts `preprocessing.py`, `preprocessing_bg.py`, etc.  prepares data for further analysis or modeling by applying transformations such as text normalization, tokenization, and filtering irrelevant information.

 To run the scripts:
 ```bash